Sveti Marko

 Opening date: 1962

-A little history: Before we get into the historical background, let's take a closer look at the geography.
-Sveti Marko is a small Yugoslav island (present-day Montenegro) located in the middle of the Bay of Kotor.
-It is completely forested and has a steep terrain.
+A little background: Before we delve into the historical context, let's take a closer look at the geography.
+Sveti Marko is a small Yugoslavian island (now Montenegro) located in the middle of the Bay of Kotor.
+It is entirely wooded and has a rugged landscape.

-It all began in 1960, when the mayor of Tivat, Daro Petkovic, was contacted by Gilbert Trigano after the Club's request to establish a village on Lokrum Island (an island located opposite Dubrovnik) was rejected by the government and political leaders.
-The island of Sveti Marko, in the municipality of Tivat, was therefore found as a replacement.
-Daro Petkovic, having political support, facilitated the negotiations.
+It all began in 1960 when the mayor of Tivat, Daro Petkovic, was contacted by Gilbert Trigano after the Club's request to establish a village on Lokrum Island (located opposite Dubrovnik) was rejected by the government and political leaders.
+Sveti Marko Island, within the municipality of Tivat, was then chosen as a replacement.
+Daro Petkovic, having political connections, facilitated the negotiations.

 Sveti Marko was privately owned at the time.
 The state nationalized it before selling it to the Putnik agency, the largest travel agency in Yugoslavia.
-The agency rented it to Club Méditerranée, and that was it!
+The agency then leased it to Club Med, and that was that!

 When it opened in 1962, the village had 300 huts.
-A few years later, 200 huts were added, bringing the village's capacity to 1,000 beds.
-The huts are arranged on terraces amidst trees and vegetation.
+A few years later, 200 more were added, bringing the village's capacity to 1,000 beds.
+The huts are arranged in terraces amidst trees and vegetation.

-The center of the village houses the offices, the commissary, the restaurant-bar, and the dance floor.
+In the center of the village are the offices, the storeroom, the restaurant-bar, and the dance floor.

-Due to the island's steep terrain, there are numerous stairs running through the village.
-Getting supplies to the island can be very difficult.
-It is done by private boat.
-The electricity, water, and telephone networks come from Ostrvo Cvijeca (Flower Island), located between Sveti Marko and the town of Tivat.
+Numerous staircases crisscross the village due to the island's steep terrain.
+Supplying the island is sometimes very complicated and is done by private boat.
+The utilities (electricity, water, telephone) come from Ostrvo Cvijeca (the island of flowers), located between Sveti Marko and the town of Tivat.

 The village caters to all water sports enthusiasts.
-Water skiing and sailing are the two signature sports of Sveti Marko.
-Spearfishing/snorkeling and picnic bivouacs are also very popular.
+Water skiing and sailing are the two flagship sports of Sveti Marko.
+Spearfishing/freediving and picnic camping are also very popular.
 Numerous excursions are offered by the Putnik agency, which has an office in the village.
-Putnik takes care of organizing transfers and excursions.
+Putnik handles the organization of transfers and excursions.

 The 1991 season was very short.
 The club closed on July 6th for everyone's safety.
-A war that would put an end to the Yugoslav state was about to begin.
+A war that would end the Yugoslav state was beginning.

-In the club's water ski room, a message can be read on the whiteboard written by Aldo Lovatin.
+In the club's water skiing room, a message written by Aldo Lovatin could be seen on the whiteboard.

 Did you know?

-The experiment only lasted 3 years.
-Everyone got dressed again in 1981.
+lasted only three years.
+Everyone was clothed again in 1981.

 The journey:

-In the early years, Club Méditerranée offered a choice of train + boat or plane + boat.
-The first choice, GMs, had a 28-hour train ride to Bari in southern Italy before boarding a ferry to Dubrovnik.
+In its early years, Club Med offered a choice between train and boat or plane and boat.
+The first option involved a 28-hour train journey to Bari in southern Italy before boarding a ferry to Dubrovnik

 René PERNEL closed the village in 1991.